 Austin Dog Bite Lawyers

 Do you need a lawyer for a dog attack in Austin?
 Our Austin Dog Bite Lawyers have vast experience representing people who have been attack and bitten by dogs.
 Dog attacks almost always leave permanent scarring – physical and emotional and you should find an experienced lawyer to handle your claim.
-Michael P. Fleming is Board Certified as a Personal Injury Specialist by the Texas Board of Legal Specialization and he offers a 100% free consultation.
-Call him today for your dog bite injury case in Austin – or anywhere in Texas.
+Call today for a free consultation for your dog bite injury case in Austin – or anywhere in Texas.

 Dog bites can leave scarring, require stitches or reconstructive surgery, or an attack can lead to death.
 Austin’s municipal code, Section 3-4-4, allows dogs to be allowed to run free without restraint in: